katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Lookup plugins are very flexible, allowing you to retrieve and return any type of data.
 When writing lookup plugins, always return data of a consistent type that can be easily consumed in a playbook.
 Avoid parameters that change the returned data type.
 If there is a need to return a single value sometimes and a complex dictionary other times, write two different lookup plugins.

-Ansible includes many :ref:`filters <playbooks_filters>` which can be used to manipulate the data returned by a lookup plugin.
+Assible includes many :ref:`filters <playbooks_filters>` which can be used to manipulate the data returned by a lookup plugin.
 Sometimes it makes sense to do the filtering inside the lookup plugin, other times it is better to return results that can be filtered in the playbook.
 Keep in mind how the data will be referenced when determining the appropriate level of filtering to be done inside the lookup plugin.

 Here's a simple lookup plugin implementation --- this lookup returns the contents of a text file as a variable:

 .. code-block:: python

-  # python 3 headers, required if submitting to Ansible
+  # python 3 headers, required if submitting to Assible
   from __future__ import (absolute_import, division, print_function)
   __metaclass__ = type